andrewacashner/hearingfaithms/chapters/chapter-3.md

 Man---referring to the first man, Adam, being cast out of Paradise.
 Christ "went up so high" in "sustained tones of weeping"---suffering on the cross for human redemption.
-Christ "arose on the eighth" day---a traditional way of referring to the the Resurrection on Easter Sunday---"in the triune."
+The poem says Christ "arose on the eighth" day---a traditional way of referring to the the Resurrection on Easter Sunday---"in the triune."
 [See the entries for the numbers eight and three in @Bongo:NumerorumMysteria and
 @Ricciardo:CommentariaSymbolica.]
 Reading this copla according to the other side of the conceit, the Christ-child gave the *tonus peregrinus* chant formula to the Man, and, as a virtuoso singer, "he went up so high" that "in a cry of sharps," he "went up the octave in a trill."

 The poet has selected musical terms with double meanings that allow listeners with musical knowledge to think about theological concepts in a new way, and